zimaxnet/sustineo/.vscode/docs.md

 3. Find the `MicIcon.tsx` which is located in "web/app/components".
 Do not search the whole codebase.

-4. Update the `MicIcon.tsx` component to add an `onClick` prop.
-Make sure you add the prop to the component's props interface first, then to the component definition and then to the svg element.
-Update the `MicIcon.tsx` component for the microphone icon and add the following svg code which is exactly what you downloaded from figma...
+4. Update the `MicIcon.tsx` component to add an `onClick` prop to the props interface.
+Make sure you add the prop to the component definition as well, and also to the svg element.
+We need to see it updated in all 3 places.
+Also Update the `MicIcon.tsx` component for the microphone icon and add the following svg code which is exactly what you downloaded from figma...

 ```
 <svg width="142" height="142" viewBox="0 0 142 142" fill="none" xmlns="http://www.w3.org/2000/svg">